help Organize an environmental action summit in South Africa

 TASKS & REQUIREMENTS

 Every year in March/April Greenpop organizes a reforestation festival during the weekend.
 One day of tree planting and during the evening and next morning there is music and entertainment (workshops, speakers, etc.).
-In September an environmental action summit where participants of all ages can connect with like-minded active citizens and reconnect with nature.
-They participate in sustainable workshops, treeplanting, alien vegetation clearing, eco-education, reforestation, natural building and lots of other fun activities.
 This requires a lot of organization with regards to logistics, coordination with partners, sponsors, suppliers, artists, etc. As an event coordination intern you can assist our Production department in several ways.

 What you’ll do